 Two Oceans Aquarium in Cape Town is one of the most famous aquariums in the world.
 Two Oceans, you may ask?
 Well, this is the part of the world where the cold Atlantic Ocean meets the warm Indian Ocean. the Two Oceans Aquarium is dedicated mainly to highlighting the unique marine wildlife of the region.
-And you can even do a SCUBA diving in the Two Oceans Aquarium!
+And you can even do a SCUBA diving!
+So, if you’re Scuba certified, and if you want to get wet, consider diving Two Oceans Aquarium.

 After diving several aquariums around the world, I had very high expectations for diving Two Oceans Aquarium.
 I was set to do two different dives in two of their famous exhibits: the I&J Predator Exhibit and the Ocean Basket Kelp Forest Exhibit.